Insight - U.S. media CEOs are top paid even in year when stock prices lagged

 A Discovery official declined to comment.

-Pay for Viacom's CEO Philippe Daman rose 19 percent to $44.3 million for the year to September 30, despite an 8 percent drop in its shares in that year.
+Pay for Viacom CEO Philippe Dauman rose 19 percent to $44.3 million for the year to September 30, despite an 8 percent drop in its shares in that year.

 None of the media CEOs named in this story were available for comment, according to spokespeople for their companies.